 Capacity v premium

-Usually, an insurer increases their profitability by increasing their capacity.
+Usually, an insurer increases its profitability by increasing its capacity.

 Capacity is the number of clients, or solicitor firms in our market, that insurers cover.
 Increasing capacity usually results in premium levels staying stable.
 However, in a base-rate hard market, insurers become conservative and seek to limit or decrease capacity.